Call Today! Free Immediate Response (818) 781-1570

 Once arraignment is accomplished, a series of setting dates usually follow.
 In federal court, these might be called pretrial status conferences and occur relatively infrequently.

-Some judges will not bring the parties into court physically unless there is a dispute for the court to address.
+Some judges will not physically bring the parties to court unless there is a dispute for the court to address.

 In California state court, however, a number of in-person status dates are typical.